 Contributing to the mining of Litecoin equals providing processing power, also known as hashpower, to the Litecoin network.
 Because Litecoin represents an open, permissionless system like Bitcoin, anyone with access to computer processing power can participate in mining.
 In the early days of Litecoin it was very well possible to mine the cryptocurrency using home gear computer hardware like classical CPU or GPU (both of these are computer processing units).
 With ever more hash power being provided by more as well as more professional actors, mining has become increasingly difficult.
 Today, Litecoin cannot be mined efficiently with CPU or GPU graphic cards anymore.

-In order to competitively mine Litcoin, so-called application-specific integrated (ASIC) mining machines are needed.
+In order to competitively mine Litcoin, so-called application-specific integrated (ASIC) mining machines are needed, such as Bitmain Antminer L7.
 These ASIC mining processors have been uniquely designed to mine Litecoin.
 While Bitcoin also uses ASIC miners, these machines are predicated on a different algorithm.
 For Bitcoin, the mining algorithm used is SHA-256.
 In contrast, Litecoin uses a fundamentally different algorithm called “Scrypt” to process hash functions.
 So while ASIC miners used to mine Litecoin cannot be switched to mining Bitcoin, they can easily be changed to mine other coins, most notably Dogecoin, which also adheres to a scrypt-based algorithm.

 Just like the Bitcoin mining industry, Litecoin mining today is also dominated by mining pools.
 If someone is in possession of only a handful of scrypt-based ASIC machines, it is best to plug these mining machines into so-called mining farms.
 This way, a smaller miner can team up with a lot of hash power, making it more probable that he will get a steady flow of block rewards out of his minings machines.
 Whenever the respective mining farm finds a new block, the smaller miner gets a share of the rewards proportional to the hashing power he has contributed.
 As this illustration shows, currently three mining pools share more than 50 percent of the hashing rate.